ambuilding/chaohuaxishi/_posts/2017-01-13-Interview-Challenging.md

 ---

 ###  What single project or task would you consider the most significant accomplishment in your career so far?
+- What do you consider to be your most significant accomplishment so far?

 ### What makes a candidate stand out?
 - Being sincere.
   - If you can fake sincerity then you can do everything.
   - Allow your true personality to genuinely shine through, even if you're timid, ovely enthusiastic or shy

-- Being creative in your answers.
+- Being creative in your answers, response outside the box.
   - How can you answer questions creatively?
   - What makes you different from other candidates?
   - How can you show that difference?